 Following the Māhele, the Hawaiian kingdom initiated a grant program in an effort to encourage more native tenants to engage in fee-simple ownership of parcels of land.
 These parcels consisted primarily of Government landsthose lands given outright by the King, or commuted to the Government by the ali'i in lieu of paying the commutation fees on the parcels awarded them during the Māhele.
 These land grants were quite large, ranging in size from approximately ten acres to many hundreds of acres.
 When the sales were agreed upon, Royal Patents were issued and recorded following a numerical system that remains in use today.
-In 1862, the Commission of Boundaries (Boundary Commission) was established to legally set the boundaries of all the ahupua'a.
-The primary informants for the Māhele.
+In 1862, the Commission of Boundaries (Boundary Commission) was established to legally set the boundaries of all the ahupua'a that had been awarded as a part of the Māhele.
 However, boundary descriptions were not collected for all ahupua'a.
 The primary informants for the boundary descriptions were old native residents of the lands, many of which had also been claimants for kuleana during the Māhele.
-This information was collected primarily between 1873 and 1885, and was usually given in 1891, was located in the Land File of the State Archives with the papers of 'Oahu Governor John Dominis, and reads as follows:
+This information was collected primarily between 1873 and 1885, and was usually given in Hawaiian and transcribed in English as it occurred.
+The boundary certification for Hanamā'ulu, possibly prepared in 1891, was located in the Land File of the State Archives with the papers of 'Oahu Governor John Dominis, and reads as follows: